 Distortion or reduction in sense of smell.
 This is rare and usually recovers.

-Cerebrosinus fluid (brain fluid) leak.
+Cerebrospinal fluid (CSF - brain fluid) leak.
 This is extremely rare but, can be serious and usually requires surgical repair.

 If you have a septoplasty performed, you will be given additional care instructions from your surgeon.